galaxyeagle/galaxyeagle.github.io/pages/opinions/science-india.md

 ---
-type: post
+type: page
-title: Science in India
+title: Science in India - Past & Present
 date: 2018-08-30
 ---

-Science in India- past & present

 A country which was built and unbuilt many times before others started to silhouette their society into shape; a country which for multiple millennia had the language, science, technology, society and culture which predated a similar Renaissance in Europe by thousands of years and still rivals present-day research in many fields; a country shrouded in